bezbrain/bezbrain/README.md

 - 🔭 I’m currently working on my Portfolio
+- 🌱 I’m currently learning JavaScript and React.js
+- 📫 How to reach me: belloquadriolawale@gmail.com

 <!--
 **bezbrain/bezbrain** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.